sugarlabs/sugar-docs/build.rst

 RESOLUTION

-    Specify the screen resolution in the form widthxheight.
-Note that the resolution needs to be in the list of available modes, as displayed by the xrandr command.
+    This option is only valid when running from X Window.
+It specifies the resolution of the window containing the sugar desktop in the form [width]x[height].
+Otherwise the whole screen is used.

 OUTPUT

-    Sugar does not run properly on multiple video outputs, so we need to select one and turn off the others.
+    This option is only valid when running from a text console.
+Sugar does not work properly on multiple video outputs, so we need to select one and turn off the others.
 By default we select the first output listed by RandR.
-You can set this variable to override that with any other of the connected outputs reported by xrandr command, for example VGA1 if you have an external monitor.
+You can set this variable to override that with any other of the connected outputs reported by the xrandr command, for example VGA1 if you have an external monitor.

 PROFILE